Building knowledge, linking ideas to action, and bringing people together.

 - She must be enrolled in a St. Catherine College for Women baccalaureate program as at least a half-time student (6 credits per semester) during the award year.

-The Center for Women is offering another seminar scholarship opportunity for St. Kate's students to attend the May 2019 Washington, DC-based policy seminar on Women in Global Policy.
-The seminar runs May 20-24.
+The Center for Women is offering two seminar scholarship opportunities for St. Kate's students to attend the January 2020 Washington, DC-based policy seminar on Women in Women in STEM Policy (January 6th-10th) and Public Policy (January 13th-17th).

 The Phillips Family Foundation recognizes and rewards private college students, from a variety of disciplines, who strive to make life better for those with unmet needs.
 Students from Minnesota's 15 private colleges and universities are invited to apply to this unique program by submitting a proposed service project to benefit Minnesota communities.
 Student applicants identify community concerns, explore ways to create social change, and develop ambitious programs that would meet various needs of communities.